Tamara James

 Tamara James (born June 13, 1984) is an American basketball former player, formerly of the WNBA's Washington Mystics.
 She is an alumna of the University of Miami, where she majored in liberal arts with a concentration in theater studies.
-James was selected by the Mystics in the first round, the eighth overall pick in the 2006 WNBA Draft.
-James spent 9 years as a professional basketball player, mostly overseas in Israel.
+James was selected by the Mystics in the first round, the eighth overall pick in the 2006 WNBA draft.
+James spent 9 years as a professional basketball player, mostly in Israel.
 In Israel, James won 2 Cup Championships and 1 League Championship Wite Maccabi Bnot Ashdod.
 She had a son in 2011.
+On 2014 she played for Elitzur Ramla and won Championships.

 On November 8, 2016, James was elected Mayor of Dania Beach, the oldest community in Broward County, Florida.